jaypostle/metahealth-brainstation-capstone/README.md

 # metahealth-brainstation-capstone
 Capstone project for BrainStation Web Development program.
-Metahealth's primary purpose is to help people track their long-term health trends based on their diet.
+MetaHealth's primary purpose is to help people track their long-term health trends based on their diet.
 The app will support them with meal prepping and shopping based on these goals.

 In two bullets:
 - Tracking your health trends based on your diet